avera1988/2025-10-31-NMBU_BASHandCONDA.github.io/docs/index.md

 > [!IMPORTANT]
-> For anyquestions related to this workshop send an e-mail to: arturo.vera.ponce.de.leon@nmbu.no
+> For any questions related to this workshop send an e-mail to: arturo.vera.ponce.de.leon@nmbu.no